 Sleeping bags are either down or synthetic.
 Down sleeping bags are better quality, lighter and more comfortable, but they are also more expensive.
 You want to consider the weight and cost of your sleeping bag.

 Down is recommended if you’re trekking often and want a long-term investment.
 You want a sleeping bag that has a rating of -10 degrees Celsius.
 Rather have one that’s too warm.

-  Water purification tablets – Water is collected from mountain streams and it is important to purify the water to avoid getting sick.
-1×50 pack should be sufficient.
+Water purification tablets – Water is collected from mountain streams, and it is important to purify the water to avoid getting sick.
+1x 50 pack should be sufficient.

-  Sweat resistant sun cream – Need a high SPF.
+Sweat resistant sun cream – Need a high SPF sweat resistant sun cream.
 P20 is a good brand.

-  Camera (GoPro) – You will definitely want to capture your experience in HD so if you don’t have a good camera now is the time to get one.
-Here are some recommended and affordable Digital SLR cameras.
+Camera (GoPro) – You will definitely want to capture your experience in HD, so if you don’t have a good camera, now is the time to get one.
 Remember, you want to make sure your camera is light but still able to capture high quality images.
 We like the Panasonic Lumex.
-If you are more inclined to take a video camera then you might want to consider the GoPro.
+If you are more inclined to take a video camera, then you might want to consider the GoPro.

 Spare batteries – For headlamp and camera.

 Earplugs – If you are a light sleeper.

 Here are some great quality ear plugs.